 Use Wooden Shims and a Platform

-For slopes around an inch or so, you can build your own shims and a platform from pressure-treated lumber.
+For slopes more than an inch, you can build your own shims and a platform from pressure-treated lumber.
 After moving the tub aside, use pressure-treated 2×4 boards and a sheet of exterior grade plywood and:

 Plastic Resin Base Pad